-The projections presented here use 2016 as the base year, which was the last year of a full population count through the census.
-The number of households in this section are projected from 2016 to 2031 based on Metro Vancouver's population projection and household data from Census 2016.
+The projections presented here use 2016, which was the last year of a full population count through the census, as the base year to determine certain information such as headship rates.
+The number of households in this section are projected from 2016 to 2031 based on Metro Vancouver's population projection and certain household data from Census 2016.